rivertale/hand2/README.md

    2. Finds the sheet `hw1` in the spredsheet.

    3. Generates issue contents for each student, derived from `hw-feedback/hw1/reports/<student_id>.md` and the sheet `hw1`.
-The sheet replacements are performed at this stage, see details at [Feedback format](#feedback-format).
+The sheet replacements are performed at this step, see details at [Feedback format](#feedback-format).

    4. Iterates through the sheet, and performs the following actions for each student's repository:

-       1. If an issue named `Grade for hw1` exists, update it to match the new content; otherwise, create a new issue.
+       1. If an issue named `Grade for hw1` exists, update it to match the new content; Otherwise, create a new issue.
        - Use the flag `--dry` to output the issue content without actually editing or creating the issue.

    <details>